Skip to main content

 Q: Do you offer financing or payment plans?

 A: Yes.
 For larger projects over $2,000, we work with financing companies that offer competitive rates.
 We also offer in-house payment plans for qualified customers.
-We’d rather work out a payment arrangement than have you delay critical safety work.
-Check our chimney and fireplace pricing page for current options, or contact us directly to discuss your situation.
+I’d rather set up a payment arrangement than watch you put off critical safety work.
+Check our chimney and fireplace pricing page for current options, or contact us directly to talk it through.

 Q: What’s your service area besides Edwards?

-A: We service the entire Eagle River Valley, Vail, Avon, Minturn, and surrounding areas.
+A: We cover the entire Eagle River Valley, Vail, Avon, Minturn, and the surrounding areas.
 Check our full service areas page for specifics.
-We also service the Denver metro area and most of the Front Range.
-If you’re wondering whether we serve your area, ask.
+We also serve the Denver metro area and most of the Front Range.
+If you’re not sure whether we reach your area, just ask.

 Q: Can I schedule a same-day appointment?

 A: Sometimes, especially in late spring and summer.
-During peak season (September-November and January-March), we typically book 1-2 weeks out.
-For emergencies—like a chimney fire, an active animal in the chimney, or carbon monoxide concerns—we’ll do everything possible to get someone to you within 24 hours.
+During peak season (September-November and January-March), we usually book 1-2 weeks out.
+For emergencies like a chimney fire, an active animal in the chimney, or carbon monoxide concerns, we’ll do everything we can to get someone to you within 24 hours.

 Getting Started: Next Steps

-If you’re in Edwards and you’re reading this, you’re probably either due for a chimney inspection or you’ve already identified a problem.
+If you’re in Edwards reading this, you’re probably either due for an inspection or you’ve already spotted a problem.
 Either way, here’s what I recommend:

 1. Schedule an inspection – Our $199 inspection and cleaning service is the foundation.
-We can’t give you accurate pricing for repairs without seeing the actual condition.
+We can’t give you accurate repair pricing without seeing the real condition.
 You can request a quote online or call us directly.

-2. Plan—if you’re reading this in October and hoping to burn fires all winter, you’re cutting it close.
-Schedule spring or early fall when we have more availability and the weather is ideal for any needed repairs.
+2. Plan ahead – if you’re reading this in October and hoping to burn fires all winter, you’re cutting it close.
+Book spring or early fall when we have more availability and the weather is right for any repairs.

-3. Budget realistically: a properly maintained chimney costs $200-400 per year for inspections and minor upkeep.
-A neglected chimney can suddenly demand $5,000+ in emergency repairs.
+3. Budget realistically – a well-maintained chimney costs $200-400 a year for inspections and minor upkeep.
+A neglected one can suddenly demand $5,000-plus in emergency repairs.
 Regular maintenance is always cheaper than emergency fixes.

-4. Ask questions—I’d rather spend 20 minutes explaining something on the phone than have you make a decision based on incomplete information.
-Call us, email us, ask away.
-Check out our chimney and fireplace blog for more detailed articles on specific topics.
+4. Ask questions – I’d rather spend 20 minutes explaining something on the phone than have you decide with half the picture.
+Call, email, ask away.
+Our chimney and fireplace blog has more detailed articles on specific topics.

-5. Stay informed—learn about our company and what we stand for.
-If you’re interested in learning the trade yourself, we’re always looking for good people—check our chimney career opportunities.
+5. Stay informed – learn about our company and what we stand for.
+If you’re interested in learning the trade yourself, we’re always looking for good people, so check our chimney career opportunities.

 Why Choose Us for Edwards Chimney Work

-Look, I could fill this section with generic marketing claims about being the best, most trusted, or whatever.
-Instead, let me tell you what actually sets us apart:
+Look, I could fill this section with generic claims about being the best and most trusted in the valley.
+Instead, here’s what actually sets us apart:

-We’re licensed and explicitly insured for high-altitude work.
-Not all chimney contractors are.
-Mountain conditions require different approaches.
+We’re licensed and specifically insured for high-altitude work.
+Not every chimney contractor is.
+Mountain conditions call for a different approach.

 We use the right materials.
 I don’t use standard mortar mixes in Edwards.
 I don’t install builder-grade caps.
-I use products designed for your climate, even if they cost more, because I guarantee my work.
+I use products built for your climate, even when they cost more, because I stand behind my work.

 We educate our customers.
 I want you to understand what we’re doing and why.
-That’s why I’m writing 3000-word articles instead of “Give us a call!” blog posts.
+That’s why I write long, detailed articles instead of “Give us a call!” blog posts.
 Informed customers make better decisions.

 We stand behind our work.
-If something goes wrong with the work we did, we make it right.
+If something goes wrong with a job we did, we make it right.
 Period.
-We warranty our repairs for 5 years and our installations for 10 years (longer on some components, such as stainless steel caps).
+We warranty our repairs for 5 years and our installations for 10 years, longer on some components like stainless steel caps.

 We respect your time and property.
 We show up when we say we will.
 We protect your floors and furniture.
-We clean up thoroughly.
-These should be the bare minimums, but you’d be surprised how many contractors don’t do them.
+We clean up after ourselves.
+That should be the bare minimum, but you’d be surprised how many contractors skip it.

 Official Resources and Regulations

-For Edwards-specific chimney regulations and permit requirements, consult these official sources:
+For Edwards-specific chimney regulations and permit requirements, check these official sources:

 Eagle County Building Department: For permit applications and specific local building code requirements – Eagle County Building Department